ffatahillah7/HR-Attrition-Rate-EDA/README.md

 3. Check sign, space, and any other unnecessary format.
 4. Change, Replace and Edit all unnecesary format.
 5. Describe all summary data like mean, median, modus, std dev, and so on
+6. Export from data frame to excel file.
+7. Change format from object to int with LabelEncoder for matrix correlation chart.
-6. Create simple visualization for furhter analysis
+8. Create simple visualization for furhter analysis

 For good and detail result of the analysis , you can used data visualization tools like Tableau, Power BI or Looker Studio.
 In this project, I used Tableau for deeper analysis.